spencerReith/cs55_finalProject/wiki.md

 __CS55 Final Project__<br>
 __24X__<br>

+UPDATE Aug.
+12 2024
+--> this file is out of date.
+Please refer to the 'wiki' section of our repo.
+There you will find a page dedicated to each milestone.

 __Element of Cloud Security that will be the focus of our project:__<br>
 Services to protect web applications from common exploits and DDoS attacks.